College/University Transfer

 Transfer credit

-After you have completed your application, transfer credit will be applied to your record during the admission evaluation process.
+After you have completed your application, transfer credit will be applied to your record during the admission process.
 Transfer credit appeals will only be assessed after you have accepted your offer of admission.
 We may request that you provide detailed course outlines issued from your post-secondary institution, which should include:

 • a statement of course objective(s)